 A minimum of 66 credit hours are required for completion of the Rehabilitation Science PhD, including at least 48 hours of course work in the four different core areas listed below and at least 18 hours of dissertation credits.
-Specific coursework will be determined by the student and primary advisor/supervisory committee chair, and will be subject to approval by the student's supervisory committee and the Director of Graduate Studies.
+Specific coursework will be determined by the student and primary advisor/supervisory committee chair and will be subject to approval by the student's supervisory committee and the Director of Graduate Studies.
 See Appendix 1 for an example of a plan of study.

 Core areas for coursework and credit requirements:

-- 1) Research Design and Statistics (minimum 18 credit hours required; see Appendix 2 for suggested courses) - 2) Courses in the Rehabilitation Science Area of Emphasis (minimum 14 credit hours required). - Rehabilitation Science Seminar (minimum 2 credit hours required); one of these course requirements (1 CH) is fulfilled by completing the Clinical Research Certificate through the Office of Research Education (Red).
-See https://education.research.utah.edu/certificate-of-achievement-program-page-1.php for specific requirements. - 4) Electives, independent study, etc. to suit the needs of the individual student (minimum 14 credit hours required) - 5) Dissertation credits (minimum 18 credit hours required)
+- 1) Research Design and Statistics: minimum 12 credit hours.
+We recommend that students take RHSCI 7120, 7130, 7140, 7150 to fulfill this minimum requirement.
+Students with more advanced statistical background may select advanced courses offered by various departments as recommended by their supervisory committee to fulfill the 12 CH requirement.
+Students who require more extensive statistical knowledge may of course take additional advanced statistics courses to be counted in the elective category. - 2) Courses in the Rehabilitation Science Area of Emphasis: minimum 18 credit hours required. - 3) Rehabilitation Science Seminar: minimum 2 credit hours required.
+One of these course requirements (1 CH) is fulfilled by completing the Responsible Conduct of Research (RCR) Certificate through the Office of Research Education (REd).
+See https://education.research.utah.edu/student-portal.php for specific requirements. - 4) Electives, independent study, etc. to suit the needs of the individual student: minimum 16 credit hours required. - 5) Dissertation credits: minimum 18 credit hours required.